 The Pre-submission Havant Borough Local Plan was approved by the Council on 30 January 2019 and was subsequently published under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) for public consultation between 4 February 2019 to 18 March 2019.
-After this period, the next stage in the plan's preparation will be the submission of the Local Plan for independent examination and thereafter adoption.
+The subsequent changes to the Pre-Submission version of the emerging Local Plan were approved by Full Council (9 September 2020.